wh-alice/mig_visualstudio/vs/misc/expression-is-not-a-method.md

 ---
-title: "Expression is not a method" ms.custom: "" ms.date: "2015-07-20"
+title: "Expression is not a method | Microsoft Docs" ms.custom: "" ms.date: "2015-07-20"
 ms.prod: "visual-studio-dev14"